Learn how to tell powerful stories that can influence the world around you. Under the individual guidance of the experienced photojournalist.

 The main goal of the workshop is to give you an opportunity to work in real-life conditions with enough time to complete a thoughtful photographic assignment and therefore gain an in-depth insight into the documentary photography process.
 The guidance of Alex Masi will ensure the right direction of your development.

 You will begin discussing your assignment with Alex after your participation has been confirmed, ahead of time of the workshop.
-We encourage you to propose your own researched subject.
-This should be a story that is both appropriate to your skills and exciting for you.
-If you do not have your own subject in mind, please clearly detail your fields of interest and photographic needs in order that Alex can find one that suits you best.
-In following e-mail conversation, he will decide on particular goals you should achieve and define the final shape of your assignment.
+You will propose your own researched subject.
+This should be a story that is accessible, appropriate to your skills and exciting for you.
+In following e-mail conversation, Alex will comment on particular goals you should achieve and the final shape of your assignment.

 During the six workshop days you will photograph on your own, developing your assignment story according to Alex’s directions.
 This combination of intensive practice and live mentoring is the core of the learning process.
 You will meet daily for evaluation and editing at Alex’s home studio which is located near the Willesden Green subway station.
 On selected occasions, Alex will be available to travel with you to locations, evaluate the way you are photographing your subjects, and provide on-hand advice at the time of shooting.